pod-rb/pod-rb.eu/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.9.2 =
+* Bug Fix: Fixed situation that could cause lockout notifications being sent for whitelisted IPs.
+* Bug Fix: Fixed issue where saving Global Settings would be blocked by an unwritable "Path to Log Files" path when the "Log Type" is set to "Database Only".
+* Bug Fix: Fixed issue that prevented log database entries from purging and log file entries from rotating on a schedule.

+= 6.9.1 =
+* Security Fix: Fixed display of unescaped data on logs page.
+* Enhancement: The logging system now differentiates between WP-CLI commands, WP-Cron scheduled events, and normal page requests.
+* Bug Fix: Fixed the File Change scanner in that it previously could fail to exclude selected directories on some systems.

+= 6.9.0 =
+* Enhancement: Updated logging system to keep track of more information and have more options to filter and sort log entries.
+* Enhancement: Improved efficiency of File Change Detection scanning.
+* Bug Fix: Fixed issue that could register loading the logging page as a failed login attempt on some sites.

 = 6.8.1 =
 * Enhancement: Display user lockouts in Lockout Sidebar.